prajwal9773/parallax/README.md

 # parallax
-It is my practice project of making a parallel website
+It is my practice project of making a parallax website